cybensis/OutwardVR/README.md

 <br>

 ## <b>Release History</b>
+* <b>0.9.2</b> - Added a bunch of QOL features and fixes with help from the community.
+* <b>0.9.1</b> - After getting some feedback from the community I've made a few changes that should improve accessibility for those who want a less intense VR experience.

-* 0.9.0 - Beta version of the mod, mostly works but need community help to fine tune and find and fix bugs.
+* <b>0.9.0</b> - Beta version of the mod, mostly works but need community help to fine tune and find and fix bugs.

 <br>

 ## <b>Support</b>
-* So far this mod has only been tested on a Quest 2 and with the Oculus Touch controllers.
-It should work for other VR headsets but it will not work for other VR controllers until you add your own controller mapping scheme.
+* So far this mod has support, and is known to work with the Quest 2 HMD and controllers, the Valve Index and controllers, and the HTC Vive and their controllers.

 <br>